Evidence of Progress - Standardized Testing

-The law does not define what subjects should be covered in the evidence of progress.
-Some nationally-normed achievement tests cover only math and language arts, while others include additional subjects.
-Parents may choose the test that is best for their child, as long as it is a nationally-normed achievement test.
+The law does not define which subjects must be covered in the evidence of progress.
+Some nationally normed achievement tests cover only math and language arts, while others include additional subjects.
+Parents may choose the test that is best for their child, as long as it is a nationally normed achievement test.

 Where and how you test depends on the publisher or the test provider.
 Each has its own rules.
 Some providers allow the parent to administer the test in their home.
 Others require an independent administrator.
 It is best to check with the test provider to find out the requirements.

 A few Virginia school divisions offer Stanford 10 testing to homeschoolers at some or all grade levels.
 Testing through the school is free and is often offered in the spring (March or April).
 Scores will be sent directly to the school rather than to the parent.